binhcn/tech-bank/jpa.md

 JPA
 - Java Persistance API
-- JPA is basically specification provided by Java in order to manage relational data inside your Spring application
+- JPA is basically specification provided by Java in order to manage relational data inside your application
+- It contains standardized APIs which work with many different providers, for example, it is kind of abstraction layer on top of Hiberna

+Why do we need JPA rather than Hibernate?
+Why not to use Hibernate directly?
+- JPA is basically specification while Hibernate is one of the implementation of JPA
+- No one stops you directly to use only Hibernate.
+But in case if you need to migrate away from Hibernate, you will need to do a lot of changes inside your application

 References: